Waratah West

 AreaSearch assessment of residential development drivers sees a low level of activity in Waratah West, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Waratah West has received around 25 dwelling approvals annually over the past five financial years.
-This totals an estimated 128 homes from FY-20 to FY-25.
-By FY-26, 8 approvals have been recorded.
-The average population increase per dwelling built in this period is 0.9 people.
+AreaSearch analysis of ABS building approval numbers shows Waratah West had approximately 25 dwelling approvals annually over the past five financial years.
+This totals an estimated 128 homes from FY-21 to FY-25.
+As of FY-26, 8 approvals have been recorded.
+On average, 0.9 people moved to the area per dwelling built each year during this period.

 Frequently Asked Questions - Development